There are important distinctions between enlightenment and enchantment. Find out where you are on this continuum of awareness.

 The mind once enlightened cannot again become dark. — Thomas Paine

-This quote is about walking your own path.
-This is an important aspect of enlightenment versus enchantment.
+This quote is about walking your path.
+This is an important aspect of “enchantment versus enlightenment”.
 Immanuel Kant (April 22, 1724—February 12, 1804) a German philosopher who created transcendental idealism, also called formalistic idealism.
 This is the concept that the human self, ego, construct reality out of sense impressions and from universal concepts called categories that it imposes upon them.

 Enlightenment is man’s release from his self-incurred tutelage.
 Tutelage is man’s inability to make use of his understanding without direction from another.
 Self-incurred is this tutelage when its cause lies not in lack of reason but in lack of resolution and courage to use it without direction from another.
 Sapere aude!
 ‘Have the courage to use your own reason!’- that is the motto of enlightenment. — Immanuel Kant

 We normally think of the field of physics when you hear the name Albert Einstein.
 (March14, 1879—April 18,1955) However, his ideas about physics transcended many disciplines.
 He understood well the value of inner work and about how he came to an understanding of the physical world by separating from it.
 The self or Ego is not an enemy.
 It’s just a mechanism necessary to connect consciousness to our fragile nervous system.
 Liberation from the self is an ancient concept that is synonymous with an expansion of awareness or enlightenment.

 The true value of a human being can be found in the degree to which he has attained liberation from the self. — Albert Einstein